 The historic village of Sherston was voted by The Times newspaper as being the 5th most desirable place to live in the UK.
-With it's elegant wide main street, excellent pub, wine shop, farm shop with butchery & florist and community run village shop with post office, it is easy to see why!
+With it's elegant wide main street, excellent pub, wine shop and friendly village shop with post office, it is easy to see why!

 In July Sherston hosts a very popular Boules Tournament and Carnival and the wide high street is converted into a series of boules courts.